 9.2 Once work has been submitted to the FBA, any sale affected by the Exhibition Administrators before or during the course of the exhibition shall take precedence and supersede one made privately.
 Any private sale will incur the normal commission.

-9.3 The price of Works stated must include commission of 45% (plus VAT).
+9.3 The price of Works stated must include the commission of 45% plus VAT.
+With the exception of works for which foundry fees are applicable, where the commission is 33.3%+VAT.
 If the artist of the Works is registered for VAT, then the VAT due on the selling price of the Works should be included in the price entered on the form.